-All students that have attended Turning Pointe's CN Day School's program for one full quarter will maximize independence by 50%.
-Individualized targets will be chosen and measured based on current level of performance and subsequent skill mastery in the following three areas: functional communication, socially appropriate behavior, and independent living skills based on Turning Pointe's Independence Rubric.
-Student specific data will be collected quarterly and analyzed both program wide and per individual student annually.
+All students that have attended Turning Pointe's Adult Day Program for one full year will maximize independence by achieving 80% of targeted goals.
+Individualized targets will be chosen and measured based on current level of performance and subsequent skill mastery in the following four areas: communication, socially appropriate behavior, functional living skills and supported employment based on Turning Pointe's Adult Day Independence Rubric.
+Student specific data will be collected regularly and analyzed both program wide and per individual student annually.